VirulentArc/ScriptCards-VS-Code-Syntax-Highlight/README.md

 ## What is highlighted

-This grammar covers the original ScriptCards syntax plus newer syntax used in modern ScriptCards scripts, including:
+This grammar covers common Roll20 ScriptCards syntax, including but not limited to:

 - statement prefixes such as `--#`, `--&`, `--=`, `--+`, `--?`, `--~`, `--%`, `-->`, `--^`, and `--:`
 - GOSUB, GOTO, and label targets